NeuroJSON/jdata/JData_specification.md

 communities.

 It is a challenging task to encapsulate wide varieties of data forms in a single data interchange format.
-There has been many previous efforts in designing a general-purpose data storage specification.
+There have been many previous efforts in designing a general-purpose data storage specification.
 Some of them have become popular choices in one or multiple categories of applications.
 Extensible Markup Language (XML), for example, is ubiquitously used as a